facebook/react/docs/tips/14-communicate-between-components.md

 );
 ```

-Notice the use of `bind(this, arg1, arg2, ...)`: we're simply passing more arguments to `handleClick`.
-This is not a new React concept; it's just JavaScript.
+Notice the use of `bind(this, arg1, arg2, ...)`.
+We simply pass more arguments to `handleClick`.
+This is pure JavaScript.

-For communication between two components that don't have a parent-child relationship, you can set up your own global event system.
+For communication between two components that don't have a parent-child relationship, you can create your own global event system.
 Subscribe to events in `componentDidMount()`, unsubscribe in `componentWillUnmount()`, and call `setState()` when you receive an event.